Join AHQ Premier for unlimited Free Shipping & access to the AHQ Report. Click here for 30 day free trial! Or enjoy Free Shipping on orders over $50!

 • by Jay

-Lake Keowee is at 97.2% of full pool and the main lake is clear.
-Morning surface water temperatures have dropped into the low 80s over most of the lake.
+Lake Keowee is at 97.7% of full pool and water clarity remains very high.
+Morning surface water temperatures are now in the upper 80s over most of the lake.

 • by Jay

-Lake Keowee is at 98.7% of full pool and the main lake is clear.
-Morning surface water temperatures are now in the low to mid-80s.
+Lake Keowee is at 97.6% of full pool and water clarity remains very high.
+Morning surface water temperatures are now in the low to mid-80s over most of the lake.

 • by Jay

-Lake Keowee is at 98.2% of full pool and the main lake is clear.
-Morning surface water temperatures are mostly in the mid-70s.
+Lake Keowee is at 97.5% of full pool and water clarity remains very high on the main lake.
+Morning surface water temperatures are in the low to mid-80s over most of the lake, although mid-70s can be found near the Jocassee dam.

 • by Jay